LordMike/NtfsLib/README.md

 This library mainly focuses on parsing the MFT (master file table) and as such it ignores journaling, security descriptors and other similar topics.
 My main goal was to be able to parse a filesystem in such a way that I could read it - and by far the MFT is he most important part of NTFS.

 I did this project some two years ago, but I never got around to opensourcing it.
 I now have.
-Please not that this project is provided as-is, and is not subject to any form of support.
+Please note that this project is provided as-is, and is not subject to any form of support.
 I find the project educational, and have used it from time to time to diagnose issues with NTFS filesystems or copy out protected files (NtfsDetails and NtfsCopy) - but I have also discovered issues with some filesystems.

 # License
 This project is under the MIT license.
 As such you are allowed to modify and use the code, but are required to attribute me when using it.